“Multiple” special character replacements in “Multiple” columns

 PARAMETER 3: For each column specify a LIST of

-a) column name and b) the function that transforms the column.
+and b) the function that transforms the column.

 Here is where our modularization pays off.
 By creating a function that replaces special characters and that we tested earlier, we can now use it over all the columns uniformly.
 If we need to add another special character we spot in a new PDF contract, we just add to the string in this function, in one common function query, and it will clean that character from all the columns!
 That’s efficiency for you.